vitadin/NeuroShell/docs/neurotest.md

 NeuroTest enables you to:
 - Record expected output from `.neuro` scripts as golden files
-- Compare actual output against expected output
+- Compare actual output against expected output with **smart normalization**
+- Use **placeholder syntax** for time-sensitive and machine-dependent data
 - Update golden files when behavior changes are verified
 - Run comprehensive test suites with detailed reporting
+- Get enhanced diff visualization showing exact differences

 ## Installation